usdot-its-jpo-data-portal/datahub-webapi/README.md

 #### Configuration Engagement Popup

-The response object provides a general response information and the actual data is associated with the "result" property, in this case will contains an array of the available Engagement Popups.
+The response object provides general response information.
+The actual data is associated with the "result" property, and will contain an array of the available Engagement Popups.

 ```json
 HTTP/1.1 200 OK